Kamau Bell: Standing Rock changed how I see America

 Tribes from all over -- who have no direct contact with Standing Rock -- showed up to help the people there protect what was already -- and rightfully -- theirs.
 And they did this for a multitude of reasons.
 For one, they knew the act of an oil company being allowed by the federal government to lay a pipeline under land that belongs to the Standing Rock tribe without the tribe's permission was a symbol of how the government has historically and consistently treated native peoples.
 They also knew it wasn't just a battle for land; it was (and is) a battle for millions of non-native Americans, who didn't even know enough to show up and fight alongside of the native peoples.

-This Sunday on "United Shades of America With W. Kamau Bell," you'll see me go to Standing Rock to see if I could hear what the real story was.
+In season 2 of "United Shades of America With W. Kamau Bell," you see me go to Standing Rock to see if I could hear what the real story was.
 I also spent time at the Pine Ridge Reservation in South Dakota, one of the poorest places in the country, to get a sense of what day-to-day life is like there

 These were truly life-changing experiences for me.
 The unique nature of the action at Standing Rock combined with the honesty, pain and humor of all the conversations -- including one with a mother and father on Pine Ridge whose son had been killed only days before I talked to them -- took my breath away and also somehow inspired me.